 - Existence - This includes physiological (air, food, water) and safety needs (protection from negative occurrences).

 - Relatedness - This concerns social interaction and requirements for certain aspects of personal esteem.

 - Growth - Growth concerns the need for respect, esteem, and personal fulfillment (Self-Actualization)

 The major expansion of this theory beyond Maslow's theory is that, while some needs may be lower-order and higher-order, they are not necessarily hierarchical.
 They can be present in various extents at the same time.

-As with Maslow’s theory, this theory allows leaders to understand what will motivate subordinates.
-Pursuant to this theory, that may include multiple needs simultaneously.
+As with Maslow's theory, this theory allows leaders to understand what will motivate subordinates.
+That may include multiple needs simultaneously.